mat10599/mat10599/README.md

 **About me:**
 - 👋 Hi, I’m @mat10599, currently in Master of Data Science, passionate about ML and statistics.
 - Studying at Ecole Polytechnique in Paris
-- hold a BSc in maths & stats from the University of Warwick
+- Hold a BSc in maths & stats from the University of Warwick
-- looking for a 5 months internship from April 2023 in data science / machine learning
 <br>

 **What you can find on this github:**